Go Back

 Ingredients

-• Onion: Builds savory depth
+• Onion 1 large, sliced: Builds savory depth

-• Garlic: Adds warmth and aroma
+• Garlic 3–4 cloves, minced: Brings warmth and aroma

-• Carrots: Add sweetness and texture
+• Carrots 3–4, cut into chunks: Add natural sweetness and hearty texture

-• Olive Oil: For searing and flavor
+• Olive oil 2 tablespoons: Used for searing and enhancing flavor

-• Salt: Essential seasoning
+• Salt to taste: Essential for balanced seasoning

-• Dijon Mustard: Adds subtle tang
+• Dijon mustard 1 tablespoon: Brings subtle tang and depth

 Equipment